DelroyGayle/VariousAlgorithms/Sorting/README.md

 Start from the leftmost element and keep track of the index of smaller (or equal) elements as i.
 While traversing, if we find a smaller element, we swap the current element with arr[i].
 Otherwise, we ignore the current element.

+Note: Quicksort can be converted to an iterative version with the help of an auxiliary stack
 Reference: https://www.geeksforgeeks.org/quick-sort/

 # Selection Sort